frehuwx/XFEL-numerical-simulation-related/README.md

 # XFEL-numerical-simulation-related
 Some Python scripts for X-ray free-electron laser simulations They are mostly used for my daliy analysis and simulation.
+Wil be updated from time to time.
 Comments are welcomed.

 SDDS_class.py : io related tasks for Elegant outputs (eg. convert SDDS file to h5)